Super Mario creator hints at Nintendo Cinematic Universe

 The casting of Chris Pratt as Mario received a mixed reaction on social media but Pratt has taken it in his stride, sharing an apparent “first look” at the Super Mario Bros film that’s just reworked footage from his appearance in Guardians Of The Galaxy.

-The as-yet-untitled Super Mario Bros. movie is currently filming, and will be set for release in 2022.
+The as-yet-untitled Super Mario Bros. movie is currently in production, and will be set for release in 2022.